DeviesDevelopment/oapi-codegen/README.md

 ### Generate code into different packages and source files

 By default, generated source code is written as a single file to stdout.
-You can alter this behavior using the `-package` and `-o` flags.
+You can alter this behavior using the `-package` and `-o` (output) flags.
 Both of these are closely linked to the `-generate` flag.
 All targets can be controlled this way.
 To illustrate this, let's look at an example below.

 #### Generate server and client into different packages and source files